AddisonS44/Rep-Research-Project-2/NOAA-Analysis.md

 ## The choice of separation between "heat" and "excessive heat" is a bit arbitrary,
 ## But I'm recording special heat events as "excessive" and heat waves as just "heat"
-excessive_heat <- c("EXCESSIVE HEAT", "Heatburst", "Record Heat", "RECORD HEAT")
-heat <- search_list(etypes, "heat")
+excessive_heat <- c("EXCESSIVE HEAT", "Heatburst", "Record Heat", "RECORD HEAT", "RECORD HIGH") heat <- search_list(etypes, "heat")
 heat <- heat[!(heat %in% excessive_heat)]